How to Monitor Your Child’s Phone and Teach Them Healthy Tech Habits

 To set up Bark on your child's device:

-5. Enter your credit card information to verify your identity (and to charge you once your trial is up)
+5. Enter your credit card information to start your trial (you'll be charged once it ends).

 Features you should activate immediately:

-• Set up identity theft protections if available
+• Set up child identity theft protections if available.

 How to choose the best parental control software

-When you’re looking for a parental control app, there are several factors you need to consider to make sure you’re getting the best one.
+When you're looking for a parental control app, there are several factors to consider to ensure you're getting the best one.

-Since the best software for you depends on your specific needs, here are some things to look at when you need an app to monitor your kids’ phone usage.
+Since the best software for you depends on your specific needs, here are some factors to consider when choosing an app to monitor your kids' phone usage.

-• Your child’s age — The amount of supervision your child requires depends on their age.
-A younger child may require more feature-rich parental apps that help with screen time management, allow for blocking apps, and have real-time alerts.
+• Your child's age — The amount of supervision your child requires depends on their age.
+A younger child may require more feature-rich parental apps to help manage screen time, block apps, and provide real-time alerts.

-• Ease of use — If you’re not very tech-literate, you should consider parental control software that is easier to set up.
+• Ease of use — If you're not very tech-savvy, consider parental control software that is easier to set up.
 For example, Bark offers a phone with controls already installed and configured.

-• Budget — The cost of parental control apps varies between different plans.
+• Budget — The cost of parental control apps varies by plan.
 Consider how many features you need and compare products so you only pay for what you need.

 • Multiple devices — Kids have multiple devices these days, so you'll want a service that allows you to set permissions for all of them.
 Most parental control apps let you set the permissions for each child rather than each device.
 This means you won't have to worry about reconfiguring your settings whenever a device updates or changes.